Simiine/CI-Project-1/README.md

 # Testing

+## Testing Method
+During testing, I tested the site across numerous devices and web browsers to ensure cross-compatibility.
+The site was tested across different iPhones, an iPad, a Mac laptop, and a hp laptop.
+The site was also tested across google Chrome, Safari and Edge.
+For re3sponsiveness I used the developer tool for screen adjustments, so I could see how the site would look on different screen sizes as I made the required adjustments for it to be completely responsive.

 ## Responsive Design

 I found it quite difficult to adjust the site for responsive design.
 I found that it would have been a much smoother experience if I had opted for a mobile-first approach, which is something I will make sure to do in the future.
 For the layout of the page contents, I used flexbox for the display, which I found very difficult to adjust when it came to the responsive design.
 For my responsive design, I changed my display to block which made it a lot easier for me to stack the content on top of each other.
 I also changed the width of the contents to 100% so they would take up the full width of the screen on a mobile display.